Skip to main content

 LIMIT 3;

-This query shows only the 3 most recently checked-out books.
+This query displays only the three most recent checkouts.

 Combining ORDER BY and LIMIT